jrdegbe/thamesthrive-api/docs/qa/what_plugins_has_tracardi.md

-# What plugins has Tracardi?
+# What plugins has ThamesThrive?

-Here is a list of Tracardi plugins:
+Here is a list of ThamesThrive plugins:

 * Enrich profile: This plugin retrieves data about the provided e-mail from FullContact service.
 (Version: v0.6.1)
 * HTML fetcher: Fetches HTML page.
 (Version: v0.6.1)